-FBI queries performed for vetting purposes are also commonly found to be noncompliant with the Section 702 querying procedures.562 As described above, FBI vetting queries are usually conducted to help determine whether an individual should be granted access to information or government spaces, should be used as a source, or should be granted certain status.563 Such queries may lack a proper justification under the current querying procedures if they either are not intended to or are not reasonably likely to return foreign intelligence information or evidence of a crime.564
+FBI queries performed for vetting purposes are also commonly found to be noncompliant with the Section 702 querying procedures.
+As described above, FBI vetting queries are usually conducted to help determine whether an individual should be granted access to information or government spaces, should be used as a source, or should be granted certain status.
+Such queries

-- 558 27th AG SAR, supra, at 125. - 559 20th AG SAR, supra, at 125-26.
+- 27th AG SAR, supra, at 125. - 20th AG SAR, supra, at 125-26.